LNG – Banishment from paradise

 Their LNG projects were also very expensive to build so they needed security of payment – for decades again.
 Any hiatus in cash flow was seen as potentially catastrophic.

 The parties were as sheltered as possible from any risk as there was no market to speak of.
-Every project, every supply line was a piece of art chiseled into the fabric of reality for its own purpose.
+Every project and every supply line was a piece of art chiseled into the fabric of reality for its purpose.
 That made it hard to generalize and compare projects but that was also not important.

 This was a situation of bliss as once the hard work of getting things into motion was done, it was Groundhog Day.
 Every day.

 And then, it stopped.
-LNG broke its shackles that protected it from the evils of the real market.
+LNG broke the shackles that protected it from the evils of the real market.
 It tasted the metaphorical forbidden fruit.

-Last week we had seen the chain of events that led to the situation that we are in today.
+Last week we saw the chain of events that led to the situation that we are in today.
 A situation with a historic overhang of uncommitted LNG.
 This overhang is still growing as if the devil chased every single project that could not get FID fast enough.

 This might lead to the idea that paradise was ended by a cataclysm and that shale plus what happened after shale were to blame.
-It’s true that the events from shale through Fukushima to today upended the industry.
-But they were not responsible for the evolutionary forces within LNG.
+The events from shale through Fukushima to today indeed upended the industry.
+However, they were not responsible for the evolutionary forces within LNG.

 The old LNG world before shale was a bit like the dinosaurs in their dying days.
 Mighty beasts that were admired for their sheer size and awesomeness.
 But their days were numbered.